How We Saw the Northern Lights in Jasper National Park, Canada

 When we went to Canada last winter, we had two goals: go snowboarding and see the Northern Lights.
 We accomplished "go snowboarding" quite easily during our first week in Banff; however, we knew that seeing the Northern Lights, also known as Aurora Borealis, was going to be a hit or miss.
 If anyone has every played Pokemon, you can think of seeing the Northern Lights as catching a rare Pokemon.
 The conditions need to be just right, and there's never a guarantee you'll see them.

-First, to be able to see the Northern Lights, we had to get as north as possible.
+1. To be able to see the Northern Lights, we had to get as north as possible.

 I know what you're thinking, "Canada is already North.
 It's called the Great White North!"
 But we weren't going to risk it!
 Plus Banff National Park is located in southern Canada.
 So we got in the car and drove for 3 hours through icy roads and avalanche zones to get to Jasper National Park.
 Even once we were in Jasper, we drove another 2 hours north, hunting for the elusive lights.
 We were so determined to see these lights, we ended up on the highway to Alaska.